Attendance & Punctuality

 Parents are encouraged to make sure that their children arrive promptly for the start of the morning session.
 Please do not send children to school too early, as we will not be able to supervise them.

-In the mornings, the main school gates open at 8:40am and pupils may then enter their classrooms.
-Morning registration is taken at 8:55am before lessons start at 9:00am.
-At 9:00am, the gate on Avenue Road will be closed for access into the school site.
-A member of staff will be positioned on the gate to allow parents to leave the site from this time.
-If you arrive after 9:00am you will be directed around to the Old Mill Road entrance where you will need to sign your child/children in and the late arrival will be recorded.
+In the mornings, the main school gates open at 8:30am and pupils may then enter the school site.
+Morning registration starts at 8:45am and learning begins at this point so it is vital that pupils are ready to line up at this time.
+At 9:00am, the gate on Avenue Road will be closed and you will need to use the intercom system next to the gate to gain access.
+If you arrive after 9:00am you will need to sign your child/children in and the late arrival will be recorded.

 All pupils should leave the school grounds by 3:15pm unless there is a club meeting or by prior arrangement.